Pseudo-classes – The Basics

-The following is an extract from our book, HTML5 & CSS3 for the Real World, 2nd Edition, written by Alexis Goldstein, Louis Lazaris, and Estelle Weyl.
-Copies are sold in stores worldwide, or you can buy it in ebook form here.
+The following is adapted from HTML5 & CSS3 for the Real World, created by Alexis Goldstein, Louis Lazaris, and Estelle Weyl.

 It’s likely that you’re already familiar with some of the user interaction pseudo-classes, namely